 The Higher Education Act of 1965, as amended by Congress, mandates that institutions of higher education monitor the academic progress of students who receive federal financial aid.
 East Texas Baptist University has established the following minimum standards to be eligible for and continue to receive federal financial aid.
 This policy reflects the changes to federal regulations that were effective as of July 1, 2011.
-The financial aid award year is fall, spring, and summer terms.
-Full-time status requires the student be enrolled in a minimum of six hours of graduate courses in any of these terms.
-Satisfactory academic progress will be monitored at the end of each semester, and is accomplished through the following measures dependent upon the program in which the student is enrolled:
+The financial aid award year is fall, spring, May, and summer terms.

-Minimum Hour Completion-Pace of Progression (Quantitative): Students must successfully complete fifty-percent (50%) of the Graduate hours in which they are enrolled each term.
+Full-time status requires the student be enrolled in a minimum of six hours of graduate courses during traditional 15-week semesters (or across two 8-week terms in fall or spring).
+Satisfactory academic progress will be monitored at the end of each semester, eight-week term, or summer term, and is accomplished through the following measures dependent upon the program in which the student is enrolled:

-Minimum Grade Point Average (Qualitative): Students must maintain a minimum 2.75 cumulative grade point average on all graduate work.
+Students must successfully complete fifty-percent of the hours in which they are enrolled each term.
+Students must maintain a minimum 2.75 cumulative grade point average on all graduate work.